General information

 {subscriptionId}.{deviceType}.{eventType}

 The subscriptionId is the ID of your subscription created in the partner portal.
-The deviceType is the type of the connected device or object, which can be either vehicle, tariff or hvac.
+The deviceType is the type of the connected device or object, for example a vehicle, tariff, HVAC or home energy device.
 The eventType is the action related to the message and described in more details below.

 Supported event types